alexwoolford/geoip_lookup/README.md

   192.168.1.1|||||||||||
   79.74.74.12|Tiscali UK Limited|K2|Abingdon||GB|GBR|United Kingdom|0|None|51.6667|-1.2833

 The pipe-delimited results can then easily be loaded into MySQL.
-The API calls to the binary database files are *much* faster than loading GeoIP lookup data into database tables.
+The API calls to the binary database files are *much* faster than loading GeoIP lookup data into database tables and querying against them.